TheTaxPerson/thetaxperson/README.md

 <br />
 I am a 23 Year Old Developer
 <br />
-Founder and lead developer of [Vastoria](https://discord.gg/CAsunGSWdU)
+Founder and Lead Developer of [Vastoria](https://discord.gg/CAsunGSWdU)
 <br />

 ### Get in touch with me on: